Super Bowl 58 Betting Guide - How To Bet on the Super Bowl Legally

 Each year, the Super Bowl receives the most amount of NFL prop bets out of any sporting event in the country and this year will be no different for the NFL’s biggest game.

-Sportsbooks go all out on prop specials for the big game and include odds on things such as the national anthem, coin toss result, the appearance of the halftime show performer, the color of the Gatorade shower, whether President Donald Trump will tweet during the game, and dozens more.
+Sportsbooks go all out on prop specials for the NFL's championship game and include odds on things such as the national anthem, coin toss result, halftime show props, the color of the Gatorade shower, MVP props, whether the President will tweet during the game, Super Bowl commercials, and dozens more.

 Below is an updated list for states that don't have any laws against online gambling.

-If you had asked this question about betting on Super Bowl 52 in early 2018, we would have probably told you that it is possible but will be a long time coming.
-Since PASPA's repeal in May 2018, many states have started to legalize domestic sports betting and several states have already begun accepting bets.
-As far as all 50 states, it is possible, not likely, but we do expect to see many more states enact domestic sports betting laws in 2019 and 2020.
+If you had asked this question about betting on Super Bowl 52 in early 2018, we would have probably told you that it is possible but it will be a long time coming.
+Since PASPA's repeal in May 2018, many states have started to legalize domestic sports betting, and several states have already begun accepting bets.
+As far as all 50 states, while it is possible, it is not likely, but we do expect to see many more states enact domestic sports betting laws in 2023 and beyond.

-Bettors can place wagers on Super Bowl 54 in multiple ways.
-We recommend using the licensed offshore sportsbooks listed on this page because they host a variety of bets including the point spread, money line, totals (over/under), props, futures, and parlays.
+Bettors can place wagers on the Super Bowl in multiple ways.
+We recommend using the legitimate online sportsbooks listed on this page because they host a variety of bets including the Super Bowl point spread, money line, totals (over/under), props, futures, and parlays.

 Live betting comes with its own rules apart from the standard betting lines.
 You can find these rules within the live betting section of the sportsbook.
-Since live wagers are typically based on specific occurrences, the rules lay out the guidelines and conditions for those occurrences in order for the bet to successfully hit.
+Since live wagers are typically based on specific occurrences, the rules lay out the guidelines and conditions for those occurrences in order for the bet to hit successfully.

 During most of the year, you can wager on the Super Bowl winner via NFL futures betting.
 However, to get specific lines on the big day, you’ll have to wait until the conclusion of the AFC and NFC title games.